 International flights arrive into an area called Katunayake, between 30 minutes and an hour north of Colombo in day time traffic.
-Therefore, Colombo itself is not an obvious choice for a first night if you are heading north to the Cultural Triangle or inland towards Kandy.
-However, Colombo works for a first night if you are heading south, or for a last night if you are on your way home from the south.
+Therefore, Colombo itself is not an obvious choice for a first night if you head north to the Cultural Triangle or inland towards Kandy.
+However, Colombo works for the first night if you are heading south or for the last night if you are on your way home from the south.
 Due to heavy traffic during peak hours, we would not recommend going through unless you want to stop there.

-Colombo itself has changed enormously over the years that we have known it and it has returned to something like its former glory as the 'garden city' of Asia.
-So whilst that might be over-stating the case a little, it is certainly a great place to spend a few days poking about the historic areas, visiting the incredible pettah market, taking one of the superb walking tours on offer or just shopping and eating at some of the many excellent restaurants.
+Colombo itself has changed enormously over the years that we have known it, and it has returned to something like its former glory as of the 'garden city of Asia'.
+So whilst that might be overstating the case a little, it is certainly a great place to spend a few days poking about the historic areas, visiting the incredible pettah market, taking one of the superb walking tours on offer or just shopping and eating at some of the many excellent restaurants.

-The city has some grand historic hotels and several beautifully converted houses, which are now boutique hotels: peaceful oasis' in the busy city.
-There are a range of larger 5-star style properties in Colombo that we can suggest depending on the nature of your booking.
-You'll find there is something for everyone and we'd be delighted to suggest some options that might suit.
+The city has some grand historic hotels and beautifully converted houses, which are now boutique hotels: peaceful oasis' in the busy city.
+There is a range of larger 5-star style properties in Colombo that we can suggest depending on the nature of your booking.
+You'll find there is something for everyone and we'd be delighted to suggest some options that might suit you.

 Negombo, a busy town and beach resort, or surrounding smaller towns are a much closer bet.
 The area is home to many hotels close to the beach, though often our clients prefer to stay in one of the smaller properties just inland.
-There are some lovely small hotels which allow you to relax gently into the Sri Lankan pace of life.
+Some lovely small hotels allow you to relax gently into the Sri Lankan pace of life.

 Popular Sri Lanka Holiday Ideas: